 80% of the change that we seek can be achieved by changing 20% of an activity or behavior.

-- How do I start making progress now?
+- How do I prioritize my goals?